Aircraft carrying Malawi's Vice President goes missing

 No other details were immediately available.

-In 2022, he was arrested on corruption charges, dropped by a Malawi court in May.
+In 2022, he was arrested on corruption charges, which were dropped by a Malawi court in May.

-He previously served as Minister for Economic Planning and Development, among others.
+He previously served as minister for economic planning and development, among other posts.

 The incident comes weeks after Iran's President Ebrahim Raisi and Foreign Minister Hossein Amirabdollahian were killed in a helicopter crash, renewing scrutiny of the country's poor aviation record.